-- Credit courses (see Taking Wilmette Institute Courses for Credit):
+- College/Credit students (see Taking Wilmette Institute Courses for College):

-- Complete a Tuition Support (Credit Courses) application
+- Complete a 2020 Tuition Support (College/Credit Courses) application

-- All other courses: Submit the TS2019 application form before, or at the latest on, the first day of the course.
+- All others: Submit the relevant application form before, or at the latest on, the first day of the course.

 What is your tuition support policy?

 The Wilmette Institute’s tuition support policy is as follows: